randriu/synthesis/README.md

 ## Initial testing of the artifact

-Having installed the tool, you can test it by activating the python envorinment and running the dynasty tool to evaluate a simple synthesis problem:
+Having installed the tool, you can quickly test it by activating the python envorinment and running the dynasty tool to evaluate a simple synthesis problem:

 ```sh
 source env/bin/activate
 python3 dynasty/dynasty.py --project tacas21-benchmark/grid --properties easy.properties hybrid
 ```

 The syntax of the command is explained in the last chapter of this README.
-For now, we can see that we investigate the __Grid__ benchmark discussed in the TACAS'21 paper and synthesize it wrt. the easy property using the hybrid approach.
+For now, we can see that we investigate the __Grid__ benchmark discussed in the CAV'21 paper and synthesize it wrt. the easy property using the hybrid approach.
 The tool will print a series of log messages and, in the end, a short summary of the synthesis process, similar to the one below:

 ```
 formula 1: P>=931/1000 [F ("goal" & (c < 40))]